uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

-everforest (🌲 Comfortable & Pleasant Color Scheme for Vim) friendly-snippets (Set of preconfigured snippets for different languages) gitsigns.nvim (Git integration for buffers) lazygit.nvim (Plugin for calling lazygit from within neovim) none-ls (Use Neovim as a language server to inject LSP diagnostics, code actions, and more) nvim-autopairs (autopairs for neovim written in lua) nvim-lspconfig (Quickstart configs for Nvim LSP)
+everforest (🌲 Comfortable & Pleasant Color Scheme for Vim) friendly-snippets (Set of preconfigured snippets for different languages) gitsigns.nvim (Git integration for buffers) none-ls (Use Neovim as a language server to inject LSP diagnostics, code actions, and more) nvim-autopairs (autopairs for neovim written in lua) nvim-lspconfig (Quickstart configs for Nvim LSP)